ritwikbera/ritwikbera.github.io/_posts/2020-04-04-Efficient DL.md

     In architectures like _MobileNet V2_, this trick is also used to keep the number of channels fixed throughout to keep the tensor (flowing through the net) size manageable.

-* _Reversible Networks_, an Uber AI creation reduces memory requirement by not caching intermediate activations.
-The layers are interspersed with reversible layers that recompute those activations when the gradient flow through them during the backward pass.
+* [_Reversible Networks_](https://papers.nips.cc/paper/6816-the-reversible-residual-network-backpropagation-without-storing-activations.pdf), an Uber AI creation reduces memory requirement by not caching intermediate activations.
+The layers are interspersed with reversible layers that recompute those activations when the gradients flow through them during the backward pass.

-* Of course, autoregressive models are growing out of favour with the rise of parallelizes sequence models like _Temporal Convolutions_ and _Self/Relative Attention_.
+* Of course, autoregressive models are growing out of favour with the rise of parallelized sequence models like _Temporal Convolutions_ and _Self/Relative Attention_.
 The latter even generates some great music !
 [Check it out](https://magenta.tensorflow.org/music-transformer)

-## When your architecture is already defined
+### When your architecture is already defined

-When a model architecture is already given, the _Deep Compression_ paper by Han et al provides the following techniques to help in compressing models further.
+When a model architecture is already given, the [_Deep Compression_](https://arxiv.org/abs/1510.00149) paper by Han et al provides the following techniques to help in compressing models further.

 * _Pruning_ of low magnitude weights helps in keeping things sparse, thus reducing computational load and reducing memory footprint.